ashkankzme/ashkankzme.github.io/_pages/about.md

 Before working at TAPSI, I used to work part-time as a software engineer at the Institute for Applied Intelligent Systems at University of Tehran, where I wrote a lot of back-end Java code.
 I graduated with a Bachelor's degree in Software Engineering from University of Tehran.

 I have watched many films and am known for my film recommendations.
 Lately I ran out of films and started watching documentaries.
 In my free time, I travel to new places to meet new people and try new foods.
 One of my PhD goals is to eat at every restaurant in Ann Arbor before I graduate and so far I've covered more than half.

-Feel free to reach out if you have any questions for me or if I can be of any help.
+Drop me an email with any questions or requests that I can help with (about grad school applications, research questions or really anything else).